Black Pepper

 Does pepper "go stale"?

 The aromatic compounds in black pepper — particularly its volatile oils — dissipate over time, especially after grinding.
 Whole peppercorns stored in a cool, dry, sealed environment retain their character considerably longer than pre-ground pepper.
-This is a well-recognized consideration in both culinary and food science contexts, and is one reason many sources discuss grinding at the point of use.
+This is a well-recognized point in both culinary and food-science contexts, and is one reason many sources suggest grinding at the point of use.

 References